 In addition to the obvious exceptions to the requirements for sealed, competitive bidding (i.e., purchases of goods/equipment that are equal to or less than \$20,000, and purchases of public works/services that are equal to or less than \$35,000), there are a number of other exceptions, some statutory and some resulting from case law, of which all departments should be aware.
-Each of the exceptions in the list that follows is further explained later in this section.

-- A. PROCUREMENTS OF GOODS/EQUIPMENT \$20,000 OR LESS - B. PROCUREMENTS OF PUBLIC WORKS/SERVICES \$35,000 OR LESS - C. PROFESSIONAL SERVICES - D. EMERGENCY PROCUREMENTS - E. SOLE SOURCE PROCUREMENTS - F. INTER-MUNICIPAL PROCUREMENTS (GOODS/SERVICES OBTAINED THROUGH NYS OGS &/OR FROM OTHER COUNTIES, TOWNS, ETC.) - G. PROCUREMENTS FROM PREFERRED SOURCES - H. TRUE LEASES - I. PROCUREMENTS FROM SURPLUS GOVERNMENT AUCTIONS - J. PROCUREMENTS RESULTING FROM MANDATES - K. PROCUREMENTS INVOLVING A NAMED SUB-RECIPIENT IN A GRANT APPLICATION - L. PROCUREMENTS OF ARCHITECTURAL, ENGINEERING, AND/OR SURVEYING SERVICES BY THE QUALIFICATION-BASED SELECTION (QBS) PROCESS - M. PROCUREMENTS USING ESTABLISHED NATIONAL AND REGIONAL COOPERATIVE PURCHASING CONTRACTS, INCLUDING BUT NOT LIMITED TO, THE CONTRACTS ISSUED BY THE FOLLOWING ENTITIES: THE U.S. GENERAL SERVICES ADMINISTRATION(GSA) SCHEDULE 70 INFORMATION TECHNOLOGY, MINNESOTA MULTISTATE CONTRACTING ALLIANCE FOR PHARMACY(MMCAP), U.S. COMMUNITIES GOVERNMENT PURCHASING COOPERATIVE, WESTERN STATES CONTRACTING ALLIANCE(WSCA), OR THE NATIONAL JOINT POWERS ALLIANCE(NJPA)
+- A. PROCUREMENTS OF GOODS/EQUIPMENT \$20,000 OR LESS - B. PROCUREMENTS OF PUBLIC WORKS/SERVICES \$35,000 OR LESS - C. PROFESSIONAL SERVICES - D. EMERGENCY PROCUREMENTS - E. SOLE SOURCE PROCUREMENTS - F. INTER-MUNICIPAL PROCUREMENTS (GOODS/SERVICES OBTAINED THROUGH NYS OGS &/OR FROM OTHER COUNTIES, TOWNS, ETC.) - G. PROCUREMENTS FROM PREFERRED SOURCES - H. TRUE LEASES - I. PROCUREMENTS FROM SURPLUS GOVERNMENT AUCTIONS - J. PROCUREMENTS RESULTING FROM MANDATES - K. PROCUREMENTS INVOLVING A NAMED SUB-RECIPIENT IN A GRANT APPLICATION - L. PROCUREMENTS OF ARCHITECTURAL, ENGINEERING, AND/OR SURVEYING SERVICES BY THE QUALIFICATION-BASED SELECTION (QBS) PROCESS - M. PROCUREMENTS USING ESTABLISHED NATIONAL AND REGIONAL COOPERATIVE PURCHASING CONTRACTS, INCLUDING BUT NOT LIMITED TO, THE CONTRACTS ISSUED BY THE FOLLOWING ENTITIES: THE U.S. GENERAL SERVICES ADMINISTRATION(GSA), MINNESOTA MULTISTATE CONTRACTING ALLIANCE FOR PHARMACY(MMCAP), OMNIA PARTNERS GOVERNMENT PURCHASING COOPERATIVE, SOURCEWELL, NASPO VALUEPOINT, TIPS PURCHASING COOPERATIVE, WESTERN STATES CONTRACTING ALLIANCE(WSCA), OR THE NATIONAL JOINT POWERS ALLIANCE(NJPA).

 Pursuant to GML§104-b, the County must develop its own procurement procedures for those procurements that are not covered by the sealed competitive bidding requirement.
 Those procedures must provide for the solicitation of alternative proposals or quotations so that each procurement is in the best interest of the County.
 Procurements of goods and services that fall below the dollar threshold that would trigger sealed competitive bidding, as well as the other exceptions listed, must still be procured in a manner that (1) assures the prudent and economical use of public moneys in the best interest of the taxpayers of Ulster County, (2) facilitates the acquisition of goods and services of maximum quality at the lowest possible cost under the circumstances, and (3) will guard against favoritism, improvidence, extravagance, fraud, and corruption.
 To this end, a good-faith effort shall be made to obtain the required number of proposals or quotations for each procurement.
 Documentation is required for each action taken in connection with each procurement.

-of Purchasing, in any situation, may determine that more stringent procurement procedures are in the County's best interest.
+The Director of Purchasing, in any situation, may determine that more stringent procurement procedures are in the County's best interest.
 The Director of Purchasing has ultimate discretion with regard to the procedure required for any given procurement.